galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 >> In humans (and in all plants and animals) the molecules that are built from genes are often only built from a part of the DNA in the gene.
 The sections of DNA that can produce the molecules are called *exons*.
 {: .comment}

-As you may have guessed (or already kenw): The black boxes are exons.  *Genes* are defined as *covering the entire area from the first black box to the last connected black box.*
+As you may have guessed (or already knew): The black boxes are exons.  *Genes* are defined as *covering the entire area from the first black box to the last connected black box.*

 ## Do we have a problem?